 A copy of the care plan should be made available within 5 working days of the commencement of the placement.

 For child protection enquiries contact our Multi Agency Referral Unit on:

 - Out of hours telephone 01208 251300

-For allegations made against those who work with children the referral should also be made to the MARU.
-This is line with Working Together 2018.
+For allegations made against those who work with children the referral should be made using the online LADO referral form.
 Advice and guidance can be sought in the first instance from the Local Authority Designated Officer (LADO) on: (01872 326536).